Air Fryer Banana Bread in a Mini Loaf Pan

 - Warm a slice in the air fryer at a low temperature for 1 to 2 minutes.

-- Or toast it lightly in a skillet or toaster oven.
+- Toast it lightly in a toaster oven or skillet.

-A brief reheat revives the aroma and softens the crumb without drying it out.
+A brief reheat revives the banana aroma and softens the crumb without drying the bread out.

 Can I use a silicone mini loaf pan?